Your photographs help us to give our graduate applicants the unique opportunity to see Oxford the way you do.

 Judging and prizes

-For 2018, the prizes will be as follows:
+For 2019, the prizes were as follows:

 - four weekly prizes of £25 each in Amazon vouchers awarded throughout the competition.